bhaveshletter/Vue2x-local-crud/README.md

     Create Read Update and Delete oprations with db.

-    Example of many other Vue.js concepts like components, computed, watch, reactive states, etc.
+    Example of many other Vue.js concepts like components, computed, watch, reactive & transition effects, etc.

     You can uncommented codes in Vue2x-local-crud/movie-app.html & can check respected code in Vue2x-local-crud/lib/init.js to see syntactic effects.

     NOTE: Once you restart or reopen app then data will be reset.